List of Supergirl characters: Leslie Willis / Livewire

-Leslie Willis (portrayed by Brit Morgan; seasons 1-3) is an abrasive, and funny shock-jock who works for CatCo and becomes as dangerous and shocking as her words following an accident in which Supergirl rescues her from a potential helicopter crash during a lightning storm.
-The rescue backfires when Supergirl gets struck by lightning while pulling Leslie out of the helicopter—electrocuting them both and giving Leslie electrical powers.
+Leslie Willis (portrayed by Brit Morgan; seasons 1–3) is an abrasive, and funny shock-jock who works for CatCo and becomes as dangerous and shocking as her words following an accident in which Supergirl rescues her from a potential helicopter crash during a lightning storm.
+The rescue backfires when Supergirl is struck by lightning while pulling Leslie out of the helicopter—electrocuting them both and giving Leslie electrical powers.
 She is captured and given over to the DEO.
-However, she is later broken out of prison by Siobhan Smythe/Silver Banshee, who wants to team up with her to get revenge on Cat.
+However, she is later broken out of prison by Siobhan Smythe/Silver Banshee, who wants to team up with her to retaliate against Cat.
 Along with her new partner, she is defeated by Supergirl again, this time with the help of The Flash and the citizens of National City, and is placed in police custody after The Flash adds new features to the National City Police Department on countering and imprisoning metahuman criminals.
 In season two, she is taken from prison in an attempt to harvest her power; she is saved by Supergirl, who allows her to escape under a temporary truce.
 She dies during a fight with Reign.